EliahKagan/practice/README.md

 [old-practice-snapshot](https://github.com/EliahKagan/old-practice-snapshot).
 See the README in that repository for more information (including on how I plan to improve the organization of that file tree in the future).

+That repository has way more of my GeeksforGeeks and HackerRank solutions than here.